 The acolyte ministry originated from Old Testament times.
 The Scriptures tell us of the prophet Samuel assisting Eli the priest, and of Elijah being assisted by Elisha.
 The word “acolyte” comes from the Greek word “akolouthos,” which means a servant or attendant who waits on another.
 Being an acolyte is much more than just lighting candles.
 It teaches young people that they are an important part of the worship of God.

-Once they have attended training, acolytes may sign up to serve as often as they wish.
-Most acolytes serve 1-2 times per month at either the 8:25 or 11:10 services.
-Parents may use the signup.com link to choose a service or email Betsy Humphrey to set up times to serve or to inquire about training.
+Most acolytes serve once time per month at 11:15am service.
+Parents may use the sign up link above to choose a service or email Allison Johnson to set up times to serve or to inquire about training.

-We hope that by serving as an acolyte, these young persons will be filled with a sense of spiritual meaning and fulfillment.
-Through this experience they can make new friends, have fun, and grow in service to their church.
+We hope that by serving as an acolyte, these young people will experience a sense of spiritual belonging and fulfillment in serving their church.
+Through this experience they can make new friends, have fun, and grow in their commitment to their faith.

 11140 Greenbay St.Houston, TX 77024